EU Cloud Code of Conduct: Membership and supporters

 Membership to the code is open to any CSP as long as they agree with the approach and principles established in the code.
 In that regard, the EU Cloud CoC offers two main membership options, the first being dedicated to CSPs and the second covering any entity that is not a CSP and wishes to join the initiative as supporter.

 Within the CSP membership umbrella, a tailored pricing scheme is in place, which takes into consideration the needs of different company sizes allowing for accessibility for Small and Medium Enterprises (SMEs).

 Today, the EU Cloud CoC General Assembly represents a significant share of the European cloud industry market and, as of August 2021, its membership encompasses Alibaba Cloud, Alight, Arcules, Cisco, Dropbox, Epignosis, Fabasoft, Google Cloud, IBM, K&L Gates, Microsoft, Okta, Oracle, Qompium (Extra Horizon), Salesforce, SAP, Schellman, SecureAppbox, Timelex, TrustArc and Workday.

+SCOPE Europe maintains a public register of cloud services that have been assessed by the monitoring body.
+The register identifies the provider and service, its level of compliance and the corresponding public report of adherence.

 The third country transfer initiative

-Following the CJEU’s Schrems II ruling, the EU Cloud CoC General Assembly started to work on an effective and yet accessible safeguard for third country transfers in the format of an on-top module to the code.

-The so-called Third Country Transfer Module shall cover the legal requirements for third country transfers as outlined in Chapter V GDPR and, as any on-top module is not a standalone initiative which implies that prior compliance with EU Cloud CoC is a pre-requisite.
+Following the Data Protection Commissioner v Facebook Ireland Ltd Schrems II judgment, the EU Cloud CoC General Assembly began developing a separate Third Country Transfers Module addressing international transfers of personal data.
+The EU Cloud CoC as approved in 2021 does not itself constitute a safeguard for international transfers under Article 46 GDPR; when approving the Code, the European Data Protection Board stated that it was not to be used in the context of international transfers of personal data.

+A draft of the Third Country Transfers Module was subsequently published for consultation.
+The module is intended to complement the existing Code and address the requirements of Chapter V GDPR, while requiring adherence to the EU Cloud CoC as a prerequisite.

+In 2025, SCOPE Europe stated that the working group was finalising the draft ahead of submission to the competent supervisory authority.
+The initiative remained under development in 2026.